cloudsoldier/kubernetes-trainingbyH/Serving a Simple Website with Nginx.md

 ## **Step 3: Create an Nginx Configuration File for Your Site**

-Instead of editing the **default config**, we create a **new site config**.
+Instead of editing the **default config**, we create a **new site config**. this will incorporte with our domain, and my domain is cloudsoldier.co.uk
 ---

 ### 1️⃣ Create a config file: